 Graduate nursing students complete required clinical learning hours with qualified clinical preceptors.
 Graduate nursing clinical practice requirements may be completed in the student's own community.
 All agency, preceptor, and site surveys should be finalized one month prior to beginning clinicals.
 The student is responsible for identifying preceptors and clinical sites in their own community.
+Preceptors may not be relatives or in a relationship with a student.
 Approval of selected preceptors and clinical sites must be obtained from faculty prior to beginning clinical hours.
 Students may be required to visit campus in order to demonstrate clinical competency.
 Faculty will also validate clinical competency through site visits and/or conference calls with preceptors and students.
 A completed written agreement with the agency (Memorandum of Understanding) is required prior to initiating clinical experiences.
 Preceptors should be board-certified in their specialty areas corresponding to the student’s specialty track.
+No clinical hours are allowed during university holidays or when courses are not in session.

 The following guidelines have been developed for the selection, monitoring, and evaluation of the preceptored clinical experience.